robertbakker/php-code-generator/README.md

 # PHP Code generator for PHP 8+

 Generate often used code by answering simple questions on the command line.
+The goal is to have an intelligent code generator which understands your project.

 This is very early work, do not use.